-QName Description LogicalName The logical name to delete
+QName Description LogicalReference The logical name of the Logical Reference to delete

 3.3.2.3 insertLogicalReference

 Store a new logical name to endpoint reference mapping.
 An exception is thrown if the logical name used already exists in the service's persistent database.